THE BOWL PATTERN

 QUANTIFYING BOWL PATTERNS

-One could certainly quantify the bowl pattern as a single, double, triple, etc. I don’t usually do this, and I am not sure of how to do it at this time.
-Instead, I usually just refer to the pattern as mild, moderate or extreme.
+One could quantify bowl patterns as single or double, 8-bowl, deep bowl, four lows bowl and deep four lows bowl.
+We don’t usually do this, and we are not sure of how to do it at this time.
+Instead, we just refer to the pattern as mild, moderate or extreme.